-Apple forecasts revenue above estimates, shares sail to record
+Apple shares sail to record high on healthy iPhone sales

 But a lower average iPhone selling price of $606, well below Wall Street expectations of $621, caused iPhone revenue to come in at $24.8 billion, below expectations of $25.5 billion.

-Apple Chief Financial Officer Luca Maestri told Reuters the weak price was partly explained by Apple reducing channel inventory by 3.3 million units, which he said were “entirely at the high end of the range.”
+Apple Chief Financial Officer Luca Maestri told Reuters the weak price was partly explained by Apple lowering the flow of inventory by 3.3 million units, which he said were “entirely at the high end of the range.”

 Apple reports how many phones it sells to retailers, not how many phones it sells to consumers, what is known as a sell-in basis.
 When factoring how many existing “high end” phones the company cleared out of retail inventory, Maestri said average selling prices were higher.